projectcapsule/capsule/docs/proxy/sidecar.md

 ...
 ```

-In the same pod, place the Kubernetes Dashboard in _"out-of-cluster"_ mode with `--apiserver-host=https://localhost:9001` to send all the requests to the `capsule-ns-filter` sidecar container:
+In the same pod, place the Kubernetes Dashboard in _"out-of-cluster"_ mode with `--apiserver-host=https://localhost:9001` to send all the requests to the `capsule-proxy` sidecar container:

 ```yaml